 You’ll arrive in Zambia at Lusaka Airport and take a scheduled domestic flight to Mfuwe, where you’ll be met by a Wayfairer representative.
 From here, you’ll take a private road transfer to your first accommodation - Flatdogs Camp, located at South Luangwa National Park.

 You’ll be staying in the exclusive Crocodile Nest, a large tented house with views out to the Luangwa River.
 The property includes two en-suite bedrooms, inside and outside living spaces, plus a private swimming pool.
-It’s also possible to add a third bed into each bedroom, should you require one.
+It’s also possible to add a third bed to each bedroom, should you require one.

 Amenities at the house include a fridge, a kettle and a radio, so you can order your meals from the restaurant and have them delivered to your family at the house.
 Flatdogs pride themselves on their family-friendly atmosphere, offering a children’s menu at the restaurant and a nanny/watchman service for when you need a little bit of peace and quiet.

-Today, your Zambia Family Safari Holiday truly begins, as you start your exploration of South Luangwa National Park.
+Today, your Zambia Family Safari Holiday truly begins as you start your exploration of South Luangwa National Park.
 The park is an expanse of 9,050 square kilometres and has been visited by enthusiastic wildlife watchers since its opening in 1972.
-Look out for giraffe, zebra, wildebeest, buffalo, elephant, lion, leopard, hyena, African wild dog (sometimes called painted dogs or painted wolves) and many other big game favourites.
+Look out for giraffe, zebra, wildebeest, buffalo, elephant, lion, leopard, hyena, African wild dogs (sometimes called painted dogs or painted wolves) and many other big game favourites.

-Year-round access, open game viewing vehicles, walking safaris and night game drives make South Luangwa a unique safari destination with a plethora of options for wildlife watching activities.
-One of the top wildlife destinations on the planet, the park is home to 60 species of mammals, 450 species of birds and 2,000 species of plants - and those estimates are a conservative minimum.
+Year-round access, open game viewing vehicles, walking safaris, and night game drives make South Luangwa a unique safari destination with a plethora of options for wildlife-watching activities.
+One of the top wildlife destinations on the planet, the park is home to 60 species of mammals, 450 species of birds, and 2,000 species of plants - and those estimates are a conservative minimum.

-Game drives take place in the morning and the evening, to escape the heat of the day.
-However, Zambia is known as the birthplace of the walking safari and a great way to encourage the budding David Attenboroughs, Jane Goodalls and Bear Grylls of your family is to take a walk in the bush with a local guide, who can show you how they track animals (note that age limits sometimes apply for walking safaris).
+Game drives take place in the morning and the evening to escape the heat of the day.
+However, Zambia is known as the birthplace of the walking safari, and a great way to encourage the budding David Attenboroughs, Jane Goodalls, and Bear Grylls of your family is to take a walk in the bush with a local guide, who can show you how they track animals (note that age limits sometimes apply for walking safaris).